hananils/kirby-date-methods/README.md

 ### toCurrentMonth()

-Creates a `DateTime` representation of th field value and returns it with the month set to the current one.
+Creates a `DateTime` representation of the field value and returns it with the month set to the current one.

 ```php
 $page->date()->toCurrentMonth();